travoemily-fs/pp3-spotify/README.md

 ## ℹ️ Project Overview

-This project utilizes the Spotify Web API to create a fullstack application that lets users search for tracks, albums, and artists, authenticate via Spotify, and build custom playlists.
+This project utilizes the Spotify Web API to create a fullstack application that lets users search for tracks, albums, and artists using Spotify's expansive database.

 It uses: